alschroe/AzureIoTHack/challenges_emulator/07_emu_cicd.md

 1. Move the *Edit the unique naming within Terraform* and *Push the changes to GitHub* to **In Progress**.
 These should be **#5** and **#6**.

+## Adapt the Azure Function locally

+1. As before you still need to change the configuration of the binding.
+The binding represents how the function is being triggered.
+This configuration can be found in `/raspberrypy_function/iothubtrigger/function.json`.
+Adapt your prefix to the current one if you have chosen a different one than you used in the previous challenges.

 ## Adapt the Terraform locally

 1. Let's first create a new branch for this task: